mtrk-dev/.github/profile/README.md

 A quick test installation of the MTRK tools (prototype state) can be done using Vagrant, which will provision a VM and install the software automatically into the VM.

-Install both VirtualBox (https://www.virtualbox.org) and Vagrant (https://www.vagrantup.com) on your host computer.
+Install both [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com) on your host computer.
 This can be done using any computer with an Intel chipset (Windows, Linux, Intel-based Apple Mac).

+Run a terminal with admin rights.

 Clone the MTRK Designer GUI repository into a folder on your computer: